Agnes4Him/TBI/README.md

 A launch template is used to deploy an inital Nginx Docker container as a placeholder within the instances.
 This is to be replaced later by the GitHub Actions CI/CD pipeline.

+The `Architectural design` for the task can be found in this repository at `images/TBI.png`.

 ## API
 The API is built using Python flask, and within a virtual environment.
 The environment is activated using pipenv and packages installed as follows: